Weighing privacy against the public interest

 The most important rule is that we must treat people fairly and with respect.
 We must also be clear about our own motives.
 We must have no personal interest in an investigation that invades a person’s privacy.
 The only justification is that it is in the public interest and we are genuinely trying to expose wrongdoing.

 What does privacy cover?

 Privacy covers anything that a person might reasonably expect to keep from becoming public knowledge.
 It could include some facts that are known by some, but not by all.
 There will also be cases where a person in the public eye, who is in a public place, can expect to have their privacy protected.
-Cases might be where they are in a clinic or hospital receiving treatment.
+Such cases might be where they are in a clinic or hospital receiving treatment.

 Increasingly, journalists are using UGC (user-generated content).
 This does not make it right for us to ignore our editorial guidelines.
 However, it does raise important editorial issues.

-For example, if material is in the public domain, and everyone is talking about it yet we ignore it, we might be seen as missing out on an important element of a news story and failing to inform our users.
+For example, if material is in the public domain and everyone is talking about it yet we ignore it, we might be seen as missing out on an important element of a news story and failing to inform our users.
 Such situations need careful editorial consideration.

 Care needs to be taken with submitted material, particularly that taken from CCTV, webcams, video cameras and mobile phones.

 It’s unlikely that we will be able to verify all contributed material as being genuine.
 Many respected news organisations stipulate that material has to be verified by two independent sources.
 This might not be possible with contributed material.
 In that case, an editorial call needs to be made.